somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-08-31-what-are-the-benefits-of-using-automation-tools-for-tiktok-marketing.md

 ### POST ONLY ###
 post:
   title: "What Are the Benefits of Using Automation Tools for TikTok Marketing?"
-  excerpt: "Discover the benefits of using automation tools for TikTok marketing and how they can help you grow your account with more followers, likes, and views."
+  description: "Discover the benefits of using automation tools for TikTok marketing and how they can help you grow your account with more followers, likes, and views."
-  author: alex
+  author: christina-hill
   id: 1725180848
   tags: ["TikTok marketing","automation tools","grow TikTok account","increase TikTok followers","TikTok engagement"]
   categories: ["Social Media Marketing","TikTok Growth","Digital Marketing Strategies"]